Blog

 • Python Version Support: PyTest is compatible with Python 2.7 and above, Unittest is compatible with Python 2.1 and above

 Running tests to detect bugs on time is important for every developer not only because they’ll be able to fix the errors eventually but also because it saves time in the process.
 Badly written code with glitches can be costly, time consuming and a hindrance to the programming process and to an organization’s functionality.
 Testing for bugs is always good practice when you’re looking to maintain clean code, which is key when you need things to work properly.
 Bad code can function, but clean code keeps everything running smoothly.
+At Avalith, you will find the perfect team of experts for this project.
+Discover how we can help you out!

 SHARE ON SOCIAL MEDIA